Hyunjoon Park

-Park Hyunjoon (Korean: 박현준; born September 14, 1987, in Seoul, South Korea) is a South Korean lacrosse player who plays for the Korea National Lacrosse Team as a midfielder and captained South Korea's U-19 and Men's National Lacrosse Teams.
+Park Hyunjoon (Korean: 박현준; born September 14, 1987, in Seoul, South Korea) is a South Korean lacrosse player who serves as a midfielder for the Korea National Lacrosse team.
+He has captained both South Korea's U-19 and Men's National Lacrosse Teams.

 Park has also coached Korea's U-19 National Lacrosse Team and is serving as the delegate of South Korea to World Lacrosse, formerly known as the Federation of International Lacrosse.

 International career

 Park began his international lacrosse career in 2008 at the U-19 World Championship as an Attackman and as the captain of the U-19 Korea National Lacrosse Team.
 In 2014, he captained the Men's Korea National Team at the 2014 World Lacrosse Championship in Denver, USA and in the following international competitions until the year 2017.
 In 2019, Team Korea earned the Bronze Medal at the APLU Asia Pacific Lacrosse Championship in Gyeongju, South Korea behind Japan and Australia.